web-dave/webdave.de/src/assets/posts/cypress.md

 ## Alias

 With Cypress we have the possibility to store elements as alias in order to be able to access them multiple times.
-With the method `.as('myAlias')` we create the alias and can then use the method `.get('@myAlias')` access. the preceding `@` gives Cypress the crucial hint that this is an alias.
+With the method `.as('myAlias')` we create the alias and can then use the method `.get('@myAlias')` access.
+The preceding `@` gives Cypress the crucial hint that this is an alias.

-You would do that in a beforeEach ().
+You would do that in a `beforeEach()` block.

 ```JavaScript
 describe('Cypress Test', () => {